Speedier clearances no magic wand for India's infrastructure logjam

 The government's Cabinet Committee on Investment (CCI), set up by Prime Minister Manmohan Singh in January, was charged with stopping the rot by solving inter-departmental disputes and speeding up clearances, especially environment and fuel permits.

-Among its successes, the committee ended a 14-year saga involving NTPC Ltd(NTPC.NS), the country's largest power producer, and Coal India Ltd(COAL.NS), the world's biggest coal miner, over the construction of a 1,980 MW power project.
+Among its successes, the committee ended a 14-year saga involving NTPC Ltd, the country's largest power producer, and Coal India Ltd, the world's biggest coal miner, over the construction of a 1,980 MW power project.

 NTPC was initially granted permission to build the plant in Jharkhand, but then Coal India claimed the site after coal reserves were discovered underneath it.
 After years of dispute and the establishment of a committee headed by a top civil servant to look into the case, the CCI ruled in favour of NTPC.